JFK: Coming of Age in the American Century, 1917–1956: Ted Sorensen, speech writer and strategist

-As a young Senator picking his future staff around 1953, Kennedy wisely chose Ted Sorensen, who would become his primary speech writer, and the primary author of Profiles in Courage.
-Logevall believed, at least as far as articulating Kennedy's vision and strategy, Sorensen was the true power behind the throne.
-Reiterating a theme he made throughout JFK, Logevall identified the trait Kennedy found most important in Sorensen's own self evaluation, "The liberal who is rationally committed is more reliable than the liberal who is emotionally committed."
+As a young senator picking his future staff around 1953, Kennedy chose Ted Sorensen, who would become his primary speech writer, and the primary author of Profiles in Courage.
+Logevall indicated strongly, at least as far as articulating Kennedy's vision and strategy, that Sorensen was the true power behind the throne.
+Reiterating a theme he made throughout JFK, Logevall identified the trait Kennedy found most important in Sorensen's own self-evaluation, "The liberal who is rationally committed is more reliable than the liberal who is emotionally committed."
 Not surprisingly, the ability to base political decisions on objective intellect rather than passion may have been what Logevall considered Kennedy's most distinguishing and empowering political asset.

 Profiles in Courage 1954–5

-Despite criticism from a number of journalists who believed Kennedy should not have claimed sole authorship for Profiles in Courage due to Sorensen's extensive contributions, Logevall wrote that in several ways Kennedy may have played the more essential role in the book, noting importantly that "Kennedy made the final choices about which figures (senators) to feature in the book.
+Sorensen himself often wrote and stated in interviews that he should have been given more credit for his role in writing Profiles in Courage.
+Despite criticism from a number of journalists who believed Kennedy should not have claimed sole authorship for Profiles due to Sorensen's extensive contributions, Logevall wrote that in several ways Kennedy may have played the more essential role in the book, noting importantly that "Kennedy made the final choices about which figures (senators) to feature in the book.
 And although Sorensen took the lead role in drafting the bulk of the chapters, with significant input on most of them from Georgetown University Professor of Diplomatic history Jules Davids, and Harvard Law Dean and economist James M. Landis, the senator (Kennedy) was responsible for the book's architecture, themes, and arguments."
-Landis, an associate of Joseph Kennedy Sr., would later act as Special Counsel during Kennedy's term as president.
-Kennedy, who may have been primarily responsible for the content of about a quarter of the volume, was especially critical to the first and the last chapters, as well as a large portion of Chapter 2 on John Quincy Adams.
+Landis, an associate of Joseph Kennedy Sr., would later act as special counsel during Kennedy's term as president.
+Certainly, many Kennedy critics have understandably disputed this finding, often with the support of Sorensen.
+Kennedy, who may have been primarily responsible for the content of about a quarter of the volume, contributed most to the first and the last chapters, according to Logevall, as well as a large portion of Chapter 2 on John Quincy Adams.
 He also wrote the Introduction, which laid out some of the book's central theme, which centered on Kennedy's hope that as legislators and perhaps even citizens, "We can compromise our political positions but not ourselves.
 We can resolve the clash of interests without conceding our ideals".
 He went on to write, "compromise need not mean cowardice.
-Indeed, it is frequently the compromisers and conciliators who are faced with the severest tests of political courage as it is frequently the compromisers and conciliators who are faced with the severest tests of political courage as they oppose the extremist views of their constituents, as their loyalty to the nation triumphs over all personal considerations".
+Indeed, it is frequently the compromisers and conciliators who are faced with the severest tests of political courage as they oppose the extremist views of their constituents, as their loyalty to the nation triumphs over all personal considerations".